 There is a substory in Yakuza: Like a Dragon (2020), a 5 minutes narrative, where the protagonist Ichiban runs into a bunch of trash on the streets.
 He discovers that it belongs to a headstrong pawnshop owner who has no intention of cleaning up, despite the authorities and neighbors’ complaints.
 A fight ensues (it is Yakuza, after all): after being beaten down, the owner breaks down in tears while recounting that the trash is all memories of his wife, left behind after she died while working long hours to support his frivolous lifestyle.

-But, is the comparison between emotions in passive and interactive storytelling really a fair one?
+But, is the comparison between emotions in passive vs interactive storytelling really a fair one?

-As the medium embraced more and more complex narratives in recent years, games – especially the “mainstream” market – seemed to have become a modern manifestation of the classic blockbuster Hollywood product.
+As the medium embraced more and more complex narratives in recent years, games – especially those belonging to the “mainstream” market segment – seemed to embrace their new role as a modern manifestation of the classic (and today, definitely less relevant) blockbuster Hollywood product.
 Referring, in particular, to that period in the 90s when movies were apparently being judged on the magnitude of their budgets.
+Not a year went by that a new movie would be marketed with the tagline “the most expensive movie produced yet!”.
 Still, AAA status has, obviously, nothing to do with the emotional power of a product.
 The competency of games to emotionally move the player definitely correlates to how public perception towards interactive storytelling has mostly changed over the years.